Resources

 Home / Health Insurance / Calculators / Articles / hCG Levels Calculator

 When a woman misses a period and suspects she is pregnant, taking a urine pregnancy test at home is often the first step.
 This test measures an important hormone in the urine called human chorionic gonadotropin (hCG).
-The hCG calculator is a tool that is primarily used during the early stages of one's pregnancy.
+An hCG Levels Calculator is a tool primarily used during the early stages of pregnancy.
 It is used to assess whether the pregnancy is developing appropriately.
 The hCG Levels Calculator determines a parameter known as Doubling Time (DT).
 It is the time taken for the value of hCG in your blood/urine to double.
 There is a standard reference available to which your Doubling Time is compared, and if it differs from normal, it can be an important diagnostic indicator of something abnormal.

 What is hCG?